yandex-cloud/docs/en/speechkit/tts/api/tts-ssml.md

 The text file is read using the [cat]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Cat){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Cat_(Unix)){% endif %} utility.

 The Yandex account or federated account are authenticated using an [IAM token](../../../iam/concepts/authorization/iam-token.md).
 If you use your service account, you don't need to pass the folder ID in the request.
-For more information about authentication in the {{speechkit-name}} API, see [{#T}](../../concepts/auth.md).
+For more information about authentication in the {{ speechkit-name }} API, see [{#T}](../../concepts/auth.md).

 {% list tabs %}